dylanhart/dylanhart.github.io/README.md

 # dylanhart.github.io

 This is my repo for a personal site created with jekyll.
-It's basically just a modified foundation blog template.